JoinColony/colonyNetwork/docs/_Docs_Overview.md

   * `EtherRouter.sol`
   * `Resolver.sol`
   * `ContractRecovery.sol`
-  * `ContractEditing.sol`
+  * `CommonStorage.sol`

 * Interface contracts that collate and register public functions on the network.
+These provide the integration points for interacting with the Colony Network.
+See [API documentation](/colonynetwork/interface-ietherrouter).
    * `IColony.sol`
    * `IMetaColony.sol`
    * `IColonyNetwork.sol`
    * `IReputationMiningCycle.sol`
    * `ITokenLocking.sol`
    * `IRecovery.sol`
+   * `IEtherRouter.sol`

 * Authority contracts that define who can call which registered functions.
    * `CommonAuthority.sol`
    * `ColonyAuthority.sol`
    * `ColonyNetworkAuthority.sol`
+   * `DomainRoles.sol`

 * Colony contracts that define the state of an individual colony, such as funding pots, tasks, domains, and skills.
    * `Colony.sol`
    * `ColonyFunding.sol`
    * `ColonyPayment.sol`
    * `ColonyTask.sol`

    * `ColonyStorage.sol`
    * `ColonyDataTypes.sol`
-   * `DomainRoles.sol`

 * Network contracts that define a global state shared by all colonies, such as reputation, token auctions and ENS.
     * `ColonyNetwork.sol`
     * `ColonyNetworkAuction.sol`
     * `ColonyNetworkENS.sol`
     * `ColonyNetworkMining.sol`

     * `ColonyNetworkStorage.sol`
     * `ColonyNetworkDataTypes.sol`

 * Reputation Mining contracts that define a consensus protocol for validators of the global reputation state.
     * `ReputationMiningCycle.sol`
+    * `ReputationMiningCycleRespond.sol`

+    * `ReputationMiningCycleStorage.sol`
     * `ReputationMiningCycleDataTypes.sol`
-    * `ReputationMiningCycleStorage.sol`
-    * `ReputationMiningCycleRespond.sol`

-* Token contracts that define the CLNY token.
+* Token locking contracts allowing witholding access to depostied tokens from all colonies in the network.
     * `TokenLocking.sol`

     * `TokenLockingStorage.sol`
     * `TokenLockingDataTypes.sol`